yhsiang/react-native/packager/README.md

   a `require('moduleName')` the end of your bundle.
 * `inlineSourceMap` boolean, defaults to false: whether to inline source maps.
+* `flattenSourceMap` boolean, defaults to false: whether to flatten index source maps into a basic source map.

 ### /debug